satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 ![General settings](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/3441e160-91d8-4275-b736-356acdd6b109)

-Important note when using ESP32 Controller:
+# Important note when using ESP32 Controller

 When using ESP32 LED controller with WLED firmware, it is necessary to make further settings under WLED depending on the LED type, RGB or RGBW used.
 For example, when using four channel LEDs such as SK6812RGBW.
 In the LED settings under “White management”--> “White Balance correction”, under “Calculate white channel automatically from RGB”, select “Dual” to actually use the white channel of the LEDs.

 ![WLED Withe Balance](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/e669d876-a8e2-4dec-9dc1-7675877c46ff)

-Important note if you are using the ESP32 WiFi Controller and the connection is interrupted:
+# Important note if you are using the ESP32 WiFi Controller and the connection is interrupted

 If the connection between WLED and router is interrupted, select under WiFi Settings --> Disable WiFi sleep to prevent the ESP from switching off its WiFi.
 In this case, the ESP32 can consume more power, but the connection remains active.